LiliaFramework/Lilia/docs/docs/libraries/lia.util.md

 **Description:**

-Attempts to find a player by identifier.
-The identifier can be STEAMID, SteamID64, "^" (self), "@" (looking at target), or partial name.
+Attempts to find a player using various identifier formats.
+The search accepts SteamID, SteamID64, "^" for the caller, "@" for their target, or a partial name.

 **Parameters:**